kant/SoteroGen/README.md

 # How use

 * Download a local server for run PHP, like XAMP
-* Download SoteroGen and move for your sever folder
+* Download SoteroGen and move for your server folder
 * Go to "localhost/soterogen" in your browser
 * Start a new post, edit a old post and delete any post
-* After modification, click in gereate (you can change folder you site)
+* After modification, click in generate (you can change folder you site)

 # Screens of SOTEROGen